 Phil Brooks is a native of Philadelphia and attended Girard College High School.
 He then attended American International College in Springfield, Massachusetts where he received his B.S. in Biology.
 Returning to Philadelphia he joined the education based AmeriCorps program City Year Philadelphia where he served as a Senior Program Manager and led over 200 18-24 year old young adults in full time volunteer service.
 After a 10 year commitment to City Year, he joined the Mayor’s Office of Education as the US2020 Program Manager of STEM Initiatives.
-Phillip now oversees the function of the US2020 STEM mentoring efforts for the city in the Commerce Department’s Talent Development Unit as the Director of STEM Initiatives.
+Phil now oversees the function of STEMcityPHL in the Commerce Department’s Talent Development Unit as the Director of STEM Initiatives.

 215-683-2118 | email@example.com